zavsnar/knowledge_base/postgres_mvcc.md

 ```

 ## SAVEPOINTs
-`SAVEPOINT` uses an ordinary transaction mechanism and each `SAVEPOINT` has its own transaction id and save in XACT.
+`SAVEPOINT` uses an ordinary transaction mechanism and each `SAVEPOINT` has its own transaction id and is saved in XACT.

 ## Indexes
-Indexes hold all versions of row which exist in table.
+Indexes hold all versions of row which exist in the table.
 ``` sql
 SELECT itemoffset, ctid FROM bt_page_items('t_s_idx',1);
  itemoffset | ctid